8 Week Puppy Schedule Blog Banner

 Place the crate in a quiet area during nap times, but position it near family activity during the day.
 This balance helps your puppy feel included while learning to settle independently.
 Crate time shouldn't feel like isolation from the family.

 Never use the crate as punishment-maintain only positive associations through treats, comfortable bedding, and calm routines.
-Successful puppy crate training schedule depends on your puppy feeling safe and secure in their space.
+Successful puppy crate training depends on your puppy feeling safe and secure in their space.

 An 8-week-old puppy is happily playing with colorful chew toys and puzzle feeders in a safe indoor area, showcasing the...